Linuxfabrik/monitoring-plugins/check-plugins/redfish-sensor/README.md

 Checks hardware sensor readings (temperature, voltage, fan speed, power) from the Redfish Chassis collection via the Redfish API.
 Also evaluates fan redundancy status.
 A Chassis is roughly defined as a physical view of a computer system as seen by a human.
 A single Chassis resource can house sensors, fans, and other components.

-**Alerting Logic:**

-* WARN if an enabled sensor health or health rollup state is "Warning"
-* WARN if a sensor value exceeds the Redfish non-critical threshold (`Thresholds_UpperCaution`, `Thresholds_LowerCaution`)
-* CRIT if an enabled sensor health or health rollup state is "Critical"
-* CRIT if a sensor value exceeds the Redfish critical threshold (`Thresholds_UpperCritical`, `Thresholds_LowerCritical`)
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Queries `/redfish/v1/Chassis` to enumerate chassis members